§ 14-10-127. Evaluation and reports--disclosure

 (F) In addition to the evaluation ordered pursuant to subparagraph (I) of this paragraph (a), there has been an investigation and report prepared by a child and family investigator pursuant to section 14-10-116.5, and the court finds that a supplemental evaluation concerning parental responsibilities will not serve the best interests of the child.

-(II) Each party and the child shall cooperate in the supplemental evaluation.
+(II) Each party and the child, if possible, shall cooperate in the supplemental evaluation.
 If the court finds that the supplemental evaluation was necessary and materially assisted the court, the court may order the costs of such supplemental evaluation to be assessed as costs between the parties.
-Except as otherwise provided in this section, such report shall be considered confidential and shall not be available for public inspection unless by order of court.
-The cost of each department of human services evaluation shall be based on an ability to pay and shall be assessed as part of the costs of the action or proceeding, and, upon receipt of such sum by the clerk of court, it shall be transmitted to the department or agency performing the evaluation.
+Except as otherwise provided in this section, the report is confidential and is not available for public inspection unless by order of court.
+The cost of each department of human services evaluation is based on an ability to pay and must be assessed as part of the costs of the action or proceeding, and, upon receipt of such sum by the clerk of court, the clerk of court shall transmit the money to the department or agency performing the evaluation.

-(b) The person signing a report or evaluation and supervising its preparation shall be a licensed mental health professional.
-The mental health professional may have associates or persons working under him or her who are unlicensed.
+(b) The person signing a report or evaluation and supervising its preparation must be a licensed mental health professional.
+The licensed mental health professional signing a report or evaluation must be qualified as competent, by training and experience, as described in subsection (4) of this section.
+Unlicensed associates or other persons may work with the mental health professional to prepare the report.

 (1.2)(a) Within seven days after his or her appointment, the evaluator shall disclose to each party, attorneys of record, and the court any familial, financial, or social relationship that the evaluator has or has had with the child, either party, the attorneys of record, or the judicial officer and, if a relationship exists, the nature of the relationship.